A Review of The Dog Whisperer | Season One

 The Dog Whisperer tell us that the best time to give your dog affection is when he's already calm and submissive, thereby reinforcing that nice lovely temperament.

 Overall, it's better for you - and for your Sheltie.
 So leave your pooch alone for a few minutes after you step in the front door and allow your Sheltie to calm down before praising and giving them all the attention in the world.

-It's also in the interest of our own safety and sanity.
+Training your dog out of bad behaviors is in the interest of your own safety and sanity.
 Living with an unruly dog is stressful and can negatively impact on everyone in the house.
-We owe it to our dogs to train them properly.
-And we owe it to ourselves and our families who live with them.
+We owe it to our dogs to train them properly, and we owe it to ourselves and our families who live with them.